If you are at risk or have been diagnosed, healthy food choices are even more important.

-Gestational diabetes occurs when a woman’s blood sugar or glucose levels become too high while she is pregnant.
-During pregnancy, hormones in your body increase significantly and can interfere with your body’s production of insulin, which controls the levels of sugar in your blood.
+Gestational diabetes occurs when blood sugar or glucose levels become too high while you are pregnant.
+Hormones in your body increase significantly and can interfere with insulin production, which controls the levels of sugar in your blood.

-While gestational diabetes usually goes away after delivery, having it during pregnancy increases the risk for developing diabetes later.
-It is important that you are monitored by your physician to ensure ongoing health for you and your baby, and to avoid complications.
+While gestational diabetes usually goes away after delivery, having it during pregnancy increases your risk later.
+It is important that you are monitored by your physician to avoid complications and ensure ongoing health for you and your baby.

 The risk of developing gestational diabetes increases if you: